when the going was good: memoirs of graydon carter

 jeffrey epstein “financier” – donald trump, evanka trump, jeffrey epstein, ghislaine maxwell – epstein most likely had dirt on donald trump

-robert maxwell and her daughter ghislaine
+robert maxwell “news mogul” (foreign spy) and her daughter ghislaine

 robert maxwell (ghislaine maxwell’s father) henry kissinger